-Participants have the opportunity to augment their skills and widen their knowledge base, allowing them to negotiate the continuing transition to making full use of digital media.
+Participants can augment their skills and widen their knowledge base, allowing them to make full use of digital media.
 The certificate can be designed to fit each participant's needs.
-Students select three of the four necessary courses with the help of an adviser, allowing them to study the aspects of digital communication that are most relevant to them and their careers.
+Students select three of the four necessary courses with the help of an adviser, allowing them to study aspects of digital communication that are most relevant to them and their careers.
 Classes are offered primarily in the evenings.